castle-games/castle-games/mobile/README.md

 Do 'Common' above first (it will write a file telling the iOS code how to load the JavaScript from your computer).

 Make sure you have Xcode.
-Open the file ending in '.xcworkspace' under 'ios/'.
-Then hit Cmd + R.
+Open the file ending in '.xcworkspace' under 'ios/'. *(You may have to click on 'castle' in the left sidebar (hit Cmd + 0 if it's not visible) then set up some code-signing certificate stuff -- like using your personal subscription.
+I have it on my personal iOS developer subscription right now, so that's why.
+I'll discuss with @terribleben and get a team certificate set up.)* Then hit Cmd + R.